The Perfect Score

 The Perfect Score is a 2004 American teen comedy-heist film directed by Brian Robbins and starring Chris Evans, Erika Christensen, Bryan Greenberg, Scarlett Johansson, Darius Miles, and Leonardo Nam.

 The film focuses on a group of six New Jersey high school students whose futures will be jeopardized if they fail the upcoming SAT exam.
-They conspire to break into a regional office of the Lawrence Township, New Jersey-based Educational Testing Service (ETS), which prepares and distributes the SAT, and steal the answers to the exam, so they can all get perfect scores.
+They conspire to break into a regional office of the Lawrence Township, New Jersey–based Educational Testing Service (ETS), which prepares and distributes the SAT, and steal the answers to the exam, so they can all get perfect scores.
 The film deals with themes of one's future, morality, individuality, and feelings.

 The Perfect Score has similarities to other high school films, including The Breakfast Club (1985) and Dazed and Confused (1993), which are often referenced throughout the film.
 The film received negative reviews from critics and grossed $10 million.

 Plot

-The film revolves around everyman high school student Kyle, who needs a high score on the SAT to get into Cornell University's architecture program.
+Everyman high school student Kyle needs a high score on the SAT to get into Cornell University's architecture program.
 He constantly compares himself to his older brother Larry, who is now living above his parents' garage.
 Kyle's best friend, Matty, wants to get a high score to go to the same college as his girlfriend, but he is an underachiever who had previously received a low score on his PSAT.
 They feel the SAT is blocking their futures.

 The two boys realize fellow student Francesca Curtis' father owns the building that houses the regional office of ETS, where the SAT answers are located.
 She initially doesn't want to help but reconsiders, saying "What the hell?
 It sounds like fun."
-Meanwhile, Kyle attracted to Anna Ross, the second-highest ranked student in the school, he tells her about the plan.
+Meanwhile, Kyle is attracted to Anna Ross, the second-highest-ranked student in the school, and he tells her about the plan.
 Anna had bombed a previous SAT and needs a good score to get into Brown University.

 Matty doesn't like the fact that Anna now knows about the plan and rants, right in front of stoner Roy, who then has to be included in the heist.
 Finally, Anna tells the school basketball star Desmond Rhodes, who needs a score of 900 or better to join the basketball team at St. John's University.

 An early attempt to break into the ETS offices fails, but they then devise another plan.
 On the eve of the exam, Francesca will arrange for Kyle and Matty to have a meeting near the top floor, staying after closing.
 The other three will wait outside and watch the night guard until Francesca, Kyle, and Matty have successfully stolen the answers.